-- $\bullet$ This is an instance of "fixed ordering" $(\mbox{\scriptsize Ryan 2010}),$ as opposed to asymmetric compositionality. - Fixed ordering can be generated by having the bigram APPL-REC invariably outrank the MAP alignment constraints. - (34) APPL-REC: When exponents of Applicative and Reciprocal are both present in the output, assign a violation if an exponent of Applicative is not followed by an exponent of Reciprocal.
+- This is an instance of "fixed ordering" (Ryan 2010), as opposed to asymmetric compositionality. - Fixed ordering can be generated by having the bigram invariably outrank the MAP alignment constraints. - In this case, the relevant bigram constraint is APPL-REC: - (34)APPL-REC: When exponents of Applicative and Reciprocal are both present in the output, assign a violation if an exponent of Applicative is not followed by an exponent of Reciprocal.